MyLabBook/mylabbook-docs/Oqtane.Docs/index.md

 ## Goals for MyLabBook

-**We are building an Electronic Lab Notebook (ELN) for the future.** We especially have in mind those in the academic or startup communities who may be financially constrained but have the time and interest in using and helping to build a robust ELN for your own unique research and/or teaching needs.
+**We are building an open source Research Platform for the future, beginning with focusing on an Electronic Lab Notebook (ELN).** We especially have in mind those in the academic or startup communities who may be financially constrained but have the time and interest in using and helping to build a robust ELN for their own unique research and/or teaching needs.

 Our goal is to incorporate best practices that will lead to an outstanding ELN for the research community.
-Our main goals include the following.
+Our [main goals](./overview/goals/index.md) include the following.

 * Free and open source with a liberal license
 * Fast and easy to install